-Findings from in-depth interviews generally revealed that implementers are following best practices on data acquisition.
+Findings from in-depth interviews generally revealed that implementation vendors are following best practices on data acquisition.
 However, one area for improvement is an upfront agreement from stakeholders on the data requirements for the SEM model.
-Interviews revealed that participants generally believe that they received ample instruction for providing useful data, yet implementers revealed that additional data cleaning and manipulation was often necessary for obtained production data.
-As indicated in the SEM Best Practices Report, there should be clear, upfront requirements on the data collection protocol.
+Interviews revealed that participants generally believe that they received ample instruction for providing useful data, yet implementation vendors revealed that additional data cleaning and manipulation was often necessary for obtained production data.
+As indicated in the SEM Best Practices Report, there should be clear, upfront requirements on the data collection protocol and the need to customize data collection based on facility and customer types.

-Implementers were found to be in communication with participants to obtain data and are bearing the responsibility of acquisition.
-Implementers also report collecting and storing robust data at the highest possible frequency on facility characteristics, weather, and other independent variables which are named in the SEM Best Practices Report as being essential for SEM evaluation.
+Implementation vendors were found to be in communication with participants to obtain data and are bearing the responsibility of acquisition.
+Implementation vendors also report collecting and storing robust data at the highest possible frequency on facility characteristics, weather, and other independent variables named in the SEM Best Practices Report as essential for SEM evaluation.

-NRE adjustments
+Non-Routine Events (NRE) adjustments

 The most-cited component of NRE adjustments resulted from the COVID-19 pandemic.
-Implementers noted that changes in production and schedules due to the pandemic resulted in baselines to be abnormal and caused models to fail.
-In these instances, implementers reported reverting to bottom-up approaches.
+Implementation vendors noted that changes in production and schedules due to the pandemic resulted in abnormal baselines and caused models to fail.
+In these instances, implementation vendors reported reverting to bottom-up approaches.

-Program staff and implementer interviews
+Utility program staff and implementation vendor interviews

-Implementers incorporated NRE data into regression models when they acquire such data.
-Interviewed program staff deferred to implementers to speak on how NRE adjustments were handled.
-Implementers reported the importance of pulling schedule-based data into models to account for holiday schedules and periods of atypical operation when estimating savings.
-They also acknowledged that checking in with customers regularly to obtain a better understanding of what is occurring at the facility, that otherwise may have not been uncovered, is also very important.
+Implementation vendors incorporated NRE data into regression models when they acquired such data.
+Interviewed utility program staff deferred to implementation vendors to speak on how NRE adjustments were handled.
+Implementation vendors reported the importance of pulling schedule-based data into models to account for holiday schedules and periods of atypical operation when estimating savings.
+They also acknowledged that checking in with customers regularly to obtain a better understanding of what is occurring at the facility, which otherwise may have not been uncovered, is also very important.

 The COVID-19 pandemic resulted in a shift to bottom-up approaches.
-Interviewed program staff again deferred to implementers to speak on how NRE adjustments caused by COVID-19 were handled.
-Implementers reported that the pandemic had a direct impact on the quality of baseline calculations.
+Interviewed utility program staff again deferred to implementation vendors to speak on how NRE adjustments caused by COVID-19 were handled.
+Implementation vendors reported that the pandemic had a direct impact on the quality of baseline calculations.
 This often resulted in a shift to a bottom-up approach for facilities who had production schedule changes caused by the pandemic.

 Participant and partial participant interviews

 Participants confirmed COVID-19 pandemic resulted in substantial NREs.
 About half of participant respondents experienced impacts from the COVID-19 pandemic on production schedules and occupancy.
-Some participants were already dealing with a lean staff and any staff members becoming ill would exacerbate staffing challenges and further slow down business operations.
-One respondent in higher education noted that they saw a drastic change in occupancy and shut down a substantial portion of their operation for 3+ months of the year due to COVID-19 pandemic impacts.
-The respondent stated “…buildings that [previously] had never been unoccupied were turned off…”.
+Some participants were already dealing with a lean staff, and any staff members becoming ill would exacerbate staffing challenges and further slow down business operations.
+One respondent in higher education said they saw a drastic change in occupancy and shut down a substantial portion of their operation for 3+ months of the year due to COVID-19 pandemic impacts.
+The respondent stated, “Buildings that [previously] had never been unoccupied were turned off….”

 Comparison to best practices findings

 The SEM Best Practices Report labeled COVID-19 changes as requiring necessary NRE adaptations in models.
 In these instances, the report names that it may be necessary to switch to a bottom-up approach for modeling.
-Implementers reported to be following this guidance, as interviewees explained that a switch to bottom-up was made if there were COVID-19 changes in production schedules or facility operations.
+Implementation vendors reported to be following this guidance, as interviewees explained that a switch to bottom-up was made if there were COVID-19 changes in production schedules or facility operations.